MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 3. Digest emails are turned on by default and are sent to your primary email address.
 To stop receiving the weekly digest, clear the **Send a weekly email digest of my messages** check box. <br/><br/>Email notification for major updates is a separate control.
 If you want to receive email notices about major updates, verify that **Send me emails for major updates** is selected.
 Clear the check box to stop getting email about major updates. <br><br/>Select the check box next to **Send me emails for data privacy messages** to receive separate email notifications of data privacy messages (data privacy messages are not included in the weekly digest). <br><br/>You can select or clear your primary email address, but you can't change it.
 To specify other email addresses to which the data privacy message email is sent, select the **Other email addresses** check box, and enter the other email addresses where you want to have the email sent.
 Enter the email address for an Office 365 group or a distribution list if more than two people should get data privacy email.

 4. Select **Save** to keep your changes.

-#### Use the old admin center to set your Message center preferences

 ::: moniker-end

 1. Select **Edit Message center preferences** at the top of Message center.